 Societies disintegrate from within more frequently than they are broken up by external pressures.
 There is disintegration when no common morality is observed and history shows that the loosening of moral bonds is often the first stage of disintegration, so that society is justified in taking some steps to preserve its moral code as it does to preserve its government […] the suppression of vice is as much the law’s business as the suppression of subversive activities.
 (Hart-Devlin Debate)

 Notwithstanding Lord Devlin’s misgivings, the British government saw fit to repeal the Criminal Law Amendment Act 1885 (48 & 49 Vict. c.69) in 1967, as noted above.
-Interestingly, in Canada the Liberal government of Prime Minister Lester Pearson passed, in 1969, the Criminal Law Amendment Act, 1968-69 (S.C.
+Interestingly, in Canada the Liberal government of Prime Minister Pierre Elliott Trudeau passed, in 1969, the Criminal Law Amendment Act, 1968-69 (S.C.
 1968-69, c.
 38), which, among other things, decriminalized homosexuality.
-The Minister of Justice, Pierre Elliott Trudeau, applied the reasoning employed in the Wolfenden Report in making its recommendation that homosexual behaviour between consenting adults in private should no longer be a criminal offence.
+The legislation was introduced in parliament in 1967 by then Minister of Justice, Pierre Elliott Trudeau in the government of Prime Minister Lester Pearson.
+In doing so, he applied the reasoning employed in the Wolfenden Report in making its recommendation that homosexual behaviour between consenting adults in private should no longer be a criminal offence.
 He famously observed in defending this provision of the legislation, “obviously, the state’s responsibility should be to legislate rules for a well-ordered society.
 It has no right or duty to creep into the bedrooms of the nation.” (as cited in Wikipedia)

 Following the decriminalization of homosexuality in England and Wales in 1967 and in Canada in 1969, the disintegration of society Lord Devlin feared, did not come to pass.
 In the present, gay people in Canada and the United Kingdom take their place in society, pursuing their own good in their own way, just as any other citizen.
 They embrace the conventions of marriage and marital privacy, forming long-term relationships and now have the right to marry.
 The Civil Marriage Act, enacted in Canada in 2005 by the Liberal government of Prime Minister Paul Martin, legalized same sex marriage.
 Legislation allowing for same sex marriage in England and Wales came into force on March 13, 2014.
 This is a fitting legacy for the authors of the Wolfenden Report who were spot on in their recommendation regarding the decriminalization of homosexuality in England and Wales.
 In England and Wales and Canada the decriminalization of homosexuality does indeed provide for the greatest happiness of the greatest number of people.